Krissy2998/Reading-notes./README.md

 ### 3 reminders to promote growth mindset.
 * Be open to change and allow room for new adventures
 * Ask questions and think out loud
-* Be comfortable with making mistakes and overcoming imposter syndrome
+* Be comfortable with making mistakes and overcoming imposter syndrome.